1993 Dundee Timex Strike: Background

-The Timex Corporation established itself as a major employer in Dundee after World War II due to generous incentives by Dundee City Council, including the sale of publicly owned land to the corporation a plot of land for £57,000.
+The Timex Corporation established itself as a major employer in Dundee after World War II due to generous incentives by Dundee City Council, including the sale of publicly owned land to the corporation for £57,000.
 It set up at two campuses in the city: one at Milton and another at Camperdown.
 These two facilities were divided along gender lines and specialty.
 The Milton plant was 60 per cent male and predominantly produced tools and components.
 Camperdown however was 80 per cent female and did the assembly work.

 In 1966, Timex was the third largest single employer in Dundee, and the single largest employer of women.
 It peaked at 6,000 total workers in 1974, which made it one of the city's largest employers and gave it a unique place in the culture of Dundee.
 In 1982, the Camperdown factory manufactured a record number of watches, totaling 2.5 million units.

 Dundee's other large employer of women in the mid to late 20th century was the jute industry.
 However, Timex's assembly line paid significantly better, making it a more attractive option for many young women.
 Additionally, as jute manufacturing contracted in the city in the 1950s and 1960s, Timex absorbed much of the skilled workforce.
 These jobs offered better pay and conditions (for the men they doubled their earnings).